Piako County

 Piako County was a county in New Zealand in existence from 1876 until the abolishment of counties in 1989.
 Piako County was located around the Piako River and the lower Thames Valley.

-The County's boundaries changed throughout its existence with the most important change being in 1908 when the southern half was split off to create Matamata County.
+The boundaries changed throughout the existence of the county with the most important change being in 1908 when the southern half was split off to create Matamata County.

 Geography

 Piako County was bounded to the north by Thames County, Tauranga County to the east, and Waikato County to the west.
-In 1908, Matamata County was formed from the southern portion of Piako County.
+In 1908 Matamata County was formed from the southern portion of Piako County.
 Over time the boundaries of the county changed with Tauwhare and Te Miro becoming part of Waikato County and Tahuna becoming part of the county after Piako County absorbed some parts of Ohinemuri and Hauraki Plains counties.
-By 1975 Piako County had a size of 452 sqm.
+By 1975 Piako County had a size of 452 sqkm.

 History

 County and council

 Piako County was established under the 1876 Counties Act.
 The Piako County Council held its first meeting in Crawford's Store in Morrinsville on 9 January 1877.
-The county council would have meetings around several locations before deciding on Morrinsville in 1887, but just two months later, the council moved meetings to Te Aroha.
+The county council would have meetings around several locations before deciding on Morrinsville in 1887; however, just two months later the council moved meetings to Te Aroha.
 It then moved back to Morrinsville, holding meetings in the Phoenix Hotel in 1888 before moving to Cambridge, where the county office was to be located.
-In 1890, meetings were moved back to Morrinsville and by 1893 the county council office was moved to Morrinsville.
-In 1897, the council decided to move the office to Te Aroha, putting an end to the constant moves.
+In 1890 meetings were moved back to Morrinsville and by 1893 the county council office was moved to Morrinsville.
+In 1897 the council decided to move the office to Te Aroha, putting an end to the constant moves.

-In 1905, land around the Maungatautari Mountain was transferred to Waipa County.
+In 1905 land around the Maungatautari Mountain was transferred to Waipa County.
 The Waitoa, Matamata, and Taotaoroa Road Boards were merged with the county in the first decade of the 20th century.
-On 25 September 1908, Matamata County was created from the southern half of Piako County.
+On 25 September 1908 Matamata County was created from the southern half of Piako County.

 Piako County and Morrinsville Borough had their boundaries adjusted in 1957, resulting in Piako County losing two areas but gaining one other.
 On 13 May 1961, the new council offices were officially opened.
 Located on Kenrick Street, Te Aroha.
 The old Te Aroha technical school was removed for this and the building cost £57,852 to construct, with the land costing £1,600.

-In 1965, the county had 450 miles of roading and 2000 acres of road frontage to maintain.
+In 1965 the county had 450 miles of roading and 2000 acres of road frontage to maintain.
 To assist with the maintenance of the frontage the council allowed farmers to graze their stock on the road frontage.
 In 1972 the council purchased the Te Aroha abattoir from the Te Aroha Borough Council and took over the Te Aroha Abattoir District which extended to Matamata in the south but did not include Morrinsville Borough.
 In the 1960s the council finished their programme of street lighting with the installation of lights at Waihou and Tatuanui.
-After this, every township in the county had sodium vapour lighting.
+After this every township in the county had sodium vapour lighting.

 As part of the 1989 local government reforms all counties were abolished.